mrporterphysics/mrporterphysics.github.io/Presentations/Final Project/FinalProject2024.md

 # Poster Day

 ##### **❓of the 📅**: Summer time! 🏖️ or ⛰️ vacation?
 What do you want to learn about yourself this summer?
-What are yo most looking forward to this summer?
+What are you most looking forward to this summer?

 ## Poster Procedures 📋: